Assignments are due August 12

 One day legendary bluesman Robert Johnson appears on the Spokane Indian reservation, in flight from the devil and presumed long dead.
 When he passes his enchanted instrument to Thomas-Builds-the Fire-storyteller, misfit, and musician---a magical odyssey begins that leads from reservation bars to the concrete canyons of Manhattan.
 This novel has been described as”deeply moving” and “scathingly funny.”

-Read one of the books below and answer:
+Read one of the books below and answer in complete sentences:

 • What is the quest the protagonist goes on and what does he/she achieve?

-• Write down at least five quotations that relate to the protagonist’s “quest” or “the search for self” over the course of the novel.
-Explain how they relate to that character’s quest.
+• Write down at least five quotations that relate to the issue of a “quest” or “the search for self.”

 Caucasia -- Danzy Senna

 "I disappeared into America," Birdie says, "the easiest place to get lost."
-She and Cole are the daughters of a black father and a white mother, activists in the Civil Rights Movement in 1970's Boston.
+She and Cole are the daughters of a black father and a white mother, Civil Rights activists in 1970's Boston.
 So close as to have created a private language, yet to the outside world they can't be sisters: Birdie appears to be white, while Cole is dark enough to fit in with the other black kids at school.
-When their parents' marriage falls apart and her mom comes to believe the Feds are after them—Birdie and her mother leave everything behind: their house, possessions, friends, and—most disturbing of all—their identity.
+When their parents' marriage falls apart and her mom comes to believe the Feds are after them—Birdie and her mother leave everything behind, including their identity.
 This compelling novel explores the subtleties of race, family, and identity.

 The Amazing Adventures of Kavalier and Clay -- Michael Chabon